 These dehumidifiers use desiccant materials or a chemical material used to soak humidity from the environment.
 The desiccant material is a wheel in the dehumidifier that is rotated on the belt in a certain area by heating the end of the mechanism to bring out moisture.
 This wheel use silica gel that helps in keeping the air dry.
 This dehumidifier runs perfectly if the outside moisture level is high and the temperature is low.

 Using this dehumidifier, the moisture level will be sufficient, under 35% to 40%, which is best for industrial operations.
 However, these dehumidifiers do not store water because it does not reduce humidity using the condensation procedure.
-Moreover, the large-sized desiccant dehumidifiers must possess a generator.
-So there is no need to worry if you have the problem of power variation.
+Moreover, large-sized desiccant dehumidifiers must possess a generator.
+So there is no need to worry if you have a problem with power variation.

 4. Ionic Dehumidifiers: